jamesoshea/wt-booking-api/README.md

 <!-- TODO change link to developers.wt.com when merged -->

-### Blacklist, whitelist
+### Access lists
 Beside trust clues - which may be complicated to set up and take time to evaluate (e.g. chain-based clues) - a simpler method of spam protection is provided in the form of `SPAM_WHITELIST` and `SPAM_BLACKLIST` envvars.
 All requests (both booking and cancellation) originated by addresses on blacklist will be rejected and whitelisted addresses will be accepted.
-For the rest the trust clues will be evaluated and request will be accepted if at least one clue evaluates to true.
+For the rest the trust clues will be evaluated and request will be accepted if all clues evaluate to true.
 Request will be accepted if no trust clues are set up.

 Lists can also be set via environment config files in `/src/config`.